Writer-Sonic/calorie-counter-ai/README.md

 - Create an account
 - Connect Apple Health
 - Enable notifications
+- Allow App Tracking Transparency on iOS (and change this any time in iOS Settings → Privacy & Security → Tracking)
 - Use AI-powered scanning, transcription, and coach features
 - Delete your data from within the app